FAQ: New Frontiers Initiative Graduate Fellowships

-These answers to frequently asked questions will aid candidates in preparing their applications for the Blue Waters Graduate Fellowship.
+These answers to frequently asked questions will aid candidates in preparing their applications for the New Frontiers Initiative Graduate Fellowship.

 Q. Can international students who are in the United States on a Visa apply?